-Replacement reclaimers are pull-thru type for use with reverse-pulse dust collectors; they include the hose inlet, screen, and wear plate, they do not include metering valve, flex hoses, hose clamps, or mounting brackets.
+Replacement reclaimers are pull-thru type for use with reverse-pulse dust collectors; they include the inlet-pipe adaptor, screen, and wear plate.
+They do not include metering valve, flex hoses, hose clamps, or mounting brackets.
 Order separately when needed.